Carving Grand Canyon-A Book Review

-This award winning book, Carving Grand Canyon, is the perfect read for both geologists and tourists alike.
-Wayne Ranney’s broad, lucid and all-encompassing perspective of the Grand Canyon region is refreshingly unbiased, in a field where there are many passionate claims about the formation of Grand Canyon.
-Ranney likens the search for the carving of the Grand Canyon to “three blind men touching an elephant, where each finds a different part that for them is the truth”.
+This award winning book, Carving Grand Canyon, is perfect for both geologists and tourists alike.
+Wayne Ranney’s broad, lucid and all-encompassing perspective of the Grand Canyon region is refreshingly unbiased.
+This is uncommon in a field where there are many passionate claims about the formation of Grand Canyon.
+Ranney likens the search for the carving of the Grand Canyon to “six blind men touching an elephant, where each finds a different part that for them is the truth”.
 But it is not the whole truth, as Ranney tells us “we may never know the whole truth, for as the years tumble by, the evidence disappears” due to erosion.

-Many different theories have been advanced by various advocates of a single theory—from deepening during an ice age to the draining of ancient lakes in the Rockies.
+Many theories exist on the creation of Grand Canyon, from deepening during an ice age to the draining of ancient lakes in the Rockies.
 Ranney, a geologist himself, has written the first book to examine all the known theories and deciphered which parts of these theories are plausible and which are wanting.

 Wayne Ranney is a longtime resident of Flagstaff and the Grand Canyon.
 He is a geologist, trail guide, author and exceptional lecturer, who brings the landscape history of our planet to life for interested readers.
-Wayne is actively pursuing other writing opportunities as his readers continually encourage him to tell the story of our planet in more enticing and interesting ways.encourage him to tell the story of our planet in more enticing and interesting ways.
+Wayne is actively pursuing other writing opportunities as his readers continually encourage him to tell the story of our planet in more enticing and interesting ways.

 You can purchase Carving Grand Canyon online at AzRA’s Red River Sports store for $16.95